Zearin/textmate_wiki/FAQ.md

 ### Where have the project files from 1.x gone?

 Explicit project files aren’t currently supported.
 When you open a folder, the folder is treated as a project.
-I.e. the file chooser (<kbd>⌘T</kbd>) and folder search (<kbd>⇧⌘F</kbd>) default to the folder.
+I.e. the file chooser (<kbd>⌘T</kbd>) and folder search (<kbd>⇧⌘F</kbd>) default to the folder, [see the manual for more details](http://manual.textmate.org/projects#projects).

 You can customize settings for a folder with a [.tm_properties file](http://blog.macromates.com/2011/git-style-configuration/ "TextMate Blog » Git Style Configuration").